 - Unlawful to shoot any turkey between 30 minutes after official sunset and 30 minutes before official sunrise.
 Unlawful to take or attempt to take a wild turkey from a vehicle on a public road.
 Unlawful to trap or snare a wild turkey.
 Unlawful to take wild turkey from a watercraft (SC 50-11-500).

 - Unlawful to hunt or take a wild turkey by means of bait or on or over any baited area (SC 50-11-510).
 Bait means placing, depositing, exposing, distributing, or scattering of salt, corn, wheat, or other grain, or foodstuffs to constitute a lure or attraction for wild turkeys.
 An area remains a baited area for ten days following the complete removal of all bait.
 NOTE: The following activities can result in a baited area if done prior to or during turkey season: planting, discing or manipulating chufa to expose the tubers; mowing or manipulating standing grain crops where grain is scattered or exposed; top sowing of any grains; bait or feed intended for other species.

 - On WMA lands the practice of fanning or reaping is prohibited.
 Fanning/reaping is defined as hunting or stalking wild turkeys while holding or using for hunter concealment any of the following items: a tail fan, a partial or full decoy with a tail fan, or a tail fan mounted to a firearm.
 Tail fans include those made of real or synthetic feathers or an image or likeness of a tail fan applied to any material (Reg.
 123-51).
 This regulation does not apply on private land.

 Need turkey tags now?
-See Deer Rules & Regulations for how you can download and print a set of temporary tags if you recently requested your tags.
+See Deer Tag Information for how you can download and print a set of temporary tags if you recently requested your tags.

 You Must Report Your Turkey Harvest